Support Centre

 • Updated

-Headings, titles and subtitles guide readers by creating an overview of the structure of a document, marking different sections and subsections, and highlighting their content.
+Headings guide readers by creating an overview of the structure of a document, marking different sections and subsections, and highlighting their content.
 Readers use these markers to navigate long or content-dense documents more easily and to determine what to expect in that section.

 How do I mark headings or other text?